jsc329/ammonitorwiki/Chapter-02-AMMonitor-Database.md

 > SQLite database file.*

 1. You should now see this new data source listed in the User DSN tab;
-    it will allow you to connect to your sqlite database.
+    it will allow you to connect to your SQLite database.
 You may have many data sources (e.g., one for each chapter if you wish).
 When it is time to launch your own monitoring program, however, the data source will connect to your program’s **AMMonitor** SQLite database.